hoekit/becoming-a-cloud-data-engineer/notes.md

         - longitude is reasonable                   -- FIXME NOT NULL??
             - Need to look at the values
         - passenger_count > Number                  -- FIXME
-        - sampling 1 million rows from > 1Billion   -- FIXME
+        - smmpling 1 million rows from > 1Billion   -- FIXME

     ```